secretlycarl/onboarderr/README.md

 go to ```http://127.0.0.1:10000```

 First time setup will show, where you enter all the needed variables.
-The library descriptions you write are saved to ```library_notes.json```.
+The library descriptions you write are saved to ```library_notes.json```, and displayed on the Plex onboarding page in section 1.

 The way I set it up, it pulls artwork from my Plex libraries to show in the carousels.
 I have an audiobook library with the same content as my ABS server so it was easiest for me to just use Plex to pull those images instead of new logic for ABS.